 Chimney Cake, the queen of traditional Hungarian markets

 If you have ever been to a Budapest Christmas fair while visiting Hungary, you’ll surely never forget the appetizing smell of the mulled wine or the Chimney Cake (Kürtőskalács).
 Mulled wine is the symbol only of the winter fairs but the special cake can be bought during the whole year.
+So in case you try Chimney Cake during summertime, you won’t need a hot mulled wine, but there is another perfect choice between Hungarian wines to pick to this sweet cake: called Tokaji aszú, the most famous Hungarian wine so far.
 This is one of our national desserts which is traditionally baked and sold in fairs and other open-air festivals, but you can buy it on some beaches, too.
 It can also be tasted in Romania, in Szekely Land, where also several Hungarian people live.
 Many of them greet guests with Chimney Cake even nowadays.
 In the former centuries, it was a festal dessert: it was baked for weddings, religious holidays, or christening, what shows how important role this cake played during the Hungarian history.

 How is it made?